Pragatibala/assignment/assignment/module-6-JavaScript/javascript-theory.md

 ## ans:

 JavaScript was created to make the web more dynamic.
 It is a scripting language made to run inside a host environment like a web browser!
 It provides programmatic control over the objects in that environment.
 For example, when you click a button and you want something about the webpage to change, you will use JavaScript.
-JavaScript can be client-side and server-side, meaning that it can be used to control user-facing interfaces browsers as well as handle the server-side extensions that connect with a database.
-It’s a highly versatile and flexible language, favoring configuration over convention.
-This means that, when you’re working in JavaScript, there are TONS of different ways to accomplish the same task.
-Sometimes one is better than another, but often there’s not One Right Way to do something.
-JavaScript has become the most commonly used language of the web

 # Q.2: How many type of Variable in JavaScript?

 ## ans:

-Variable is a container for a value like a number we might use in a sum or a string that we might use as part of a sentence.
-There are many types of Variable in JavaScript like :
+Variable is a container for a value like a number we might use in a sum or a string that we might use as part of a sentence. for example
-Number, String, Booleans, Arrays, Objects, Dynamic Types

 ```javascript
 // 1.Var :